ASST2: System calls and processes

 The above assumes you saved the branch name part1_done in Part 1, and have your Part 2 work checked out now (HEAD).
 You can compute the change between different revision points in your work as well.

 We have included an example markdown file with some example relevant syntax to get you started.
+The example is at submission/example.md in the released sources.
 Markdown is mostly a text format, and you don't need to use any fancy features.
-However, you should use at least one text snippet taken from a git diff command to describe the difference between your Part 1 state and your Part 2 state.
-An example is included.
+However, you should use at least one text snippet taken from a git diff command to describe the difference between your sources at your Part 1 checkpoint and your finished Part 2.

 If you view a markdown file on gitlab, it will be rendered into an HTML document.
 This is how a marker will inspect your document, and we recommend you check that any markdown features you have used render correctly.
 On that point, recall that you are not meant to be working with your partner?
 We recommend that you put this file in a private repository (they are easy to create) or otherwise manage the markdown->HTML rendering.